Employee shares and interests. A benefit that doesn’t have to have a bitter taste.

 Domov > Employee shares and interests.
 A benefit that doesn’t have to have a bitter taste.

 Recently, we have been experiencing a growing demand from both start-ups and established companies to reward employees with shares in the company.
-A benefit in the form of company shares or the right (option) to receive them not only helps companies to attract the best people in the market, but also to motivate these people to loyalty and long-term work.
-It can be said that also in Slovak companies employee shares are becoming a standard.
-It is no exception that investors entering growing companies also demand to allocate a portion of the company’s shares to its key employees in order to retain valuable human know-how and competitive advantage.
+A benefit in the form of company shares or the right (option) to receive them not only helps companies to attract the best people on the market, but also to motivate these people to loyalty and long-term work.
+It can be said that employee shares are becoming standard in Slovak companies as well.
+It is not uncommon for investors entering growing companies to demand that a portion of a company’s shares be set aside for its key employees in order to retain valuable human know-how and competitive advantage.

 Slovak law currently regulates the issue of employee shares only in the case of a simple joint stock company.
 However, even this is only a framework, which gives companies a relatively high degree of flexibility in setting up their employee share plans.
 Although the commercial law does not expressly provide for the issuance of shares to employees in the case of limited liability companies, the issuance of employee shares is not only legally possible but also common in Slovakia.
 In our experience, statistically, employee shares are even more prevalent in LLCs.
 The issuance of company shares is also not limited to company employees.
 Many growing startups, especially in the IT sector, operate “on invoice” and can also motivate their key suppliers with shares in the company and its profits.